Brooklyn Kings

 The Brooklyn Kings were a United States Basketball League franchise in Brooklyn, New York.
 They played in Downtown Brooklyn, on the main campus of Long Island University.
-They started play in 1999.
-The league suspended operations after the 2007 season and the team has been inactive since then.
+Formed in 1999, the league suspended operations after the 2007 season and the team has been inactive since then.
+The team took their name from Kings County, which is a name coextensive with the Brooklyn borough of New York City.

 History

 On March 25, 1999, the USBL announced that the league would add a new franchise based in Brooklyn.
 The team was officially announced on April 19, 1999 by the New York City Mayor's office; the owner was Mohammed A. Nur and the first coach was Sam Worthen.
 The team played their games at the Schwartz Athletic Center in Brooklyn; among the members of the team's inaugural roster were Tremaine Fowlkes, Gordon Malone, Brian Reese and Ed "Booger" Smith.
 The Kings ended their first season with a 10–16 record, ranking third in the USBL Northern Division.
 Junie Sanders was selected in the All-USBL First Team.

 In 2000, the team appointed Ken Charles as their new head coach, and they finished the season as second-to-last in the Northern Division with an 11–19 record.
 In 2001 the record improved to 12–17 (.414), but in 2002 the team had their worst season, and finished with a 7–23 record (.233).
 In 2003 the team had former St. John's alumni Anthony Glover and Chudney Gray in their roster, in addition to former NBA players Charles Jones and Rodrick Rhodes, and former top high school player Lenny Cooke.
 The team finished with a 12–18 record in the regular season and advanced to the postseason for the first time in their history: they lost to the Pennsylvania ValleyDawgs, 116–122.
 Cooke was the league leader in scoring (28.8 points), steals per game (2.8) and offensive rebounds per game (4.7): he was named the USBL Rookie of the Year, while Anthony Glover made the All-Rookie team.